Shiva-017/tf-gcp-infra/README.md

 # tf-gcp-infra

-This project aims to automate infrastructure provisioning using Terraform and Google Cloud Platform (GCP), and ensure proper functionality through integration tests.
+This project aims to automate infrastructure provisioning using Terraform and Google Cloud Platform (GCP).

 ## Overview